Blog

 Delivering new, randomly generated OTPs is super quick and painless—there’s no need for users to sit around waiting to log in or complete their purchase.
 Generating new OTPs via device or app is instant, and with the correct implementation and infrastructure, delivering OTPs via email or SMS is just as fast and seamless.

-5. Keep IT admins happy
+6. Keep IT admins happy

 Password management requires a lot of time and effort to implement and maintain good practices.
-With OTPs, admins needn’t worry about security for password storage, policies, password rules and timelines and so on.
+With OTPs, admins needn’t worry about security for password storage, policies, password rules and timelines, and so on.
 They can dedicate their time elsewhere while OTP automates everything.

-How to set up OTP with MailerSend
+How to set up OTPs with MailerSend

 With MailerSend, you can easily send OTPs via SMS and email thanks to our developer-friendly APIs.
 Let’s take a look at how to set up both.